Physics

 Magnetism is the physical force that makes two metal objects pull towards each other or push each other apart.

-This particular resource has lots of articles from encyclopedias, magazines and journals.
+This database has lots of articles from encyclopedias, magazines and journals.

 • Login using your school password (or ask a librarian on AnyQuestions).